HWTeng-Teaching/202402-Financial-Econometrics/HW_ch10.18/HW_ch10.18.c,d.md

 $\widehat{x} = \widehat{\gamma_1} + \widehat{\theta_1}z$\
 which is $\widehat{\text{EDUC}} = \widehat{\gamma_1} + \widehat{\theta_1} \text{MOTHERCOLL}$\
 The F-test statistic for the hypothesis that MOTHERCOLL has no effect on EDUC is 63.21602.\
-Since 63.21602 is greater than the rule of the thumb value of 10, we reject the notion that the IV is weak.
+Since 63.21602 is greater than the rule of the thumb value of 10, we reject the null hypothesis that the IV which is MOTHERCOLL is weak.

 **code**